rcardin/hexagonal/README.md

 - A user should sell stocks that it owns.
 - The system should receive the price of a stock via Kafka message
 - The system should produce an event if the value of an owned stock falls down below a threshold

+## Testing

+Every concrete type in the project has at least an associated unit test.
+The test of the components that integrate with Kafka use the [`kafkaesque`](https://github.com/rcardin/kafkaesque) testing library.